Admiralgården

 Admiralgården is a converted warehouse located at Admiralgade 17 in central Copenhagen, Denmark.
 It was built for the same company as the nearby Sundorph House (Ved Stranden 10) and was originally used for storing tea.
-It was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 5 March 1945 and is now owned by Bent Fabricius-Bjerre and his two sons through the real estate company Metorion..
+It was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 5 March 1945, and was owned by Bent Fabricius-Bjerre until 2020 through the real estate company Metorion.

 History

+Site history, 16891805

+The site was formerly made up of two smaller properties.
+The northern one was listed in Copenhagen's first cadastre of 1689 as No. 1762 in East Quarter and belonged to tailor Johan Christoffer at that time.
+The southern property was listed as No. 173 and belonged to magister Statius Koch.

+The two properties were listed in the new cadastre of 1756 as No. 214 (old No. 182) and No. 215 (old No. 183) in the East Quarter both owned by baker Thomas Johansen Seyer.

+The property was prior to the 1787 acquired by baker Peder Jørgensen.
+He resided in the building with his wife Birgithe Elisabeth Jørgensen, their one-year-old son Christian, his brother Johan Henrich Henningsen, five bakers, a caretaker, a wet nurse and two maids.